yct4/Breakout/README.md

 ## Tasks
 1. Showcase the paddle at the bottom of the screen.
 X
 2. Switch ball trajectory to up-down.
 X
-2.1.
+  - 2.1.
 Game ends when the ball hits the bottom boundary.
 X
 3. Add a map with the breakout blocks.
 (Block class?
 Map class?)
+X
-X 3.1.
+  - 3.1.
 Blocks are removed from the map as the ball hits each block.
+X
-X 3.1.1.
-Detect which side of the block was hit by the ball to determine the resulting velocity of the ball 3.2.
+  - 3.1.1.
+Detect which side of the block was hit by the ball to determine the resulting velocity of the ball
+  - 3.2.
 Game polls and refreshes the map.
 X
-3.3.
+  - 3.3.
 Make Game class to tie stuff together.
 X
 4. Display score at the top.
 5. Add levels
-5.1.
+  - 5.1.
 Display new level screen between levels.
-5.2.
-Map class member to store scores (e.g. current level, current score, best score)
+  - 5.2.
+Map class member to store scores (e.g. current level, current score, best score).